ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/client-api/commands/indexes/get.dotnet.markdown

-# Client API : Indexes : Get
+# Commands : Indexes : Get

 There are few methods that allow you to retrieve index from a database:
 - [GetIndex](../../../client-api/commands/indexes/get#getindex)